1. SAP Glossary

 3. indicator field

-What is indicator field in SAP BC-DWB-DIC - ABAP Dictionary?
+What is 'indicator field' in SAP BC-DWB-DIC - ABAP Dictionary?

-SAP Term: indicator field
+indicator field - Overview

 • Component: BC-DWB-DIC